huaweicloud/terraform-provider-huaweicloud/docs/data-sources/er_attachments.md

 # huaweicloud_er_attachments

-Use this data source to filter ER attachments within Huaweicloud.
+Use this data source to filter ER attachments within HuaweiCloud.

 ## Example Usage